cmajcher/Raindrops/README.md

-Raindrop game
-The goal is to "catch" the falling raindrops with the catcher.
+The goal of this Raindrop game is to turn all of the falling raindrops into random triangles.
+To do so, a raindrop must come in contact with the catcher.
+If a raindrop does reach the end, a terminator will be added.
-If the catcher intersects with a raindrop, the raindrop is caught and reset to fall again.
-Each raindrop caught increases the score.
-Eventually a terminator will be  addded as the game is endless as of current.